 Good News Regarding Conventional Mattresses

 While chemical flame retardants used to be required by law (despite the fact that they didn’t actually work), they are no longer legally required in the United States.
-Not only that, but many states have put bans on certain flame retardants, and California has banned ALL of them.

 So in this one sense, almost all conventional mattresses are less toxic than they were a decade or two ago!
+Brush up on your flame retardant knowledge in my purchasing guide.

-The Most Affordable Organic Mattresses (Under $1,500 for a Queen)
+The Most Affordable Organic Mattresses (Under $2,000 for a Queen)

 We looked through a lot of mattresses for both price and materials.
 So here are the most affordable non-toxic mattresses.

 (Note that all of these prices were accurate at the time of publication, but obviously prices are subject to change.
-We will periodically update this article to try and make sure it’s as accurate and up to date as possible!)
+I will periodically update this article to try and make sure it’s as accurate and up to date as possible!)

 2. Happsy ($1,174 with code thefiltery225)